 Alberta Award for the Study of Canadian Human Rights and Multiculturalism

-This award supports graduate studies that explore and support human rights or multicultural questions in Canada.
+This award supports graduate studies in Canadian human rights or multiculturalism.
 Graduate students attending an Alberta public post-secondary institution whose studies will contribute to the advancement of human rights and multiculturalism are encouraged to apply.

 The award is funded through an endowment by the Human Rights Education and Multiculturalism Fund and is administered jointly by the Alberta Human Rights Commission and Alberta Advanced Education.